Partridge 1885: History of Partridge

-"Partridge" was built in 1885 at the Camper and Nicholson boatyard in Gosport, Hampshire, England, 'the oldest leisure marine company in the world'.
-The company was originally a shipyard in Gosport, Camper and Nicholson has since become a yacht and marina management company.
+"Partridge" was built in 1885 at the Camper and Nicholson boatyard in Gosport, Hampshire, England, 'the oldest leisure marine company in the world.'
+Originally a shipyard in Gosport, Camper and Nicholson has since become a yacht and marina management company.

 Partridge is recognised as a UK National Historic Ship and was designed by John Beavor-Webb and launched on 2 June by Miss Nora Lapthorn.

 John Beavor-Webb began his career in England but worked in the US after the 1880s.
 In 1885, when Partridge was launched, his cutter Genesta competed in the America's Cup and he was working on the designs of a 90-ton cutter for a Lt.
 William Henn.
 Galatea (yacht) which also challenged for the America's Cup in 1886.

 Nora Lapthorn was the daughter of Edwin Lapthorn who was in charge of the Ratsey and Lapthorn sail loft in Gosport at the time.
 Edwin Lapthorn's Mother's name was Mary Partridge.
 Partridge was typical of the many Victorian yachts that were popular at the time and would have been used primarily for cruising and occasional amateur yacht racing.